celinedurniak/V20Diffraction/README.md

 - in a terminal, move to where you put the folder

-- create a conda environment using the `requirements.yml` file, by typing the following 2 lines in a
+- create a conda environment using the `requirements.yml` file, by typing the following line in a
   terminal:
     ```
     conda env create -f environment.yml